Our NAAONB Trustees

 Chris Woodley-Stewart – Vice Chairman

 Chris Woodley-Stewart has been the Director of the North Pennines AONB Partnership since 2001.
 In previous roles he has been the Countryside Officer in the Chilterns AONB, run a countryside management project in North East Essex and spent time as a Ranger in Cheshire.

 Chris has served on the NAAONB Board on two separate occasions and previously was Vice Chair.
 Chris has responsibility for promoting collaboration between AONB teams and their partners, a role which includes helping to organise the Landscapes for Life Conference.

 Chris was re-appointed to the Board in 2013 and holds the Collaboration portfolio.

 Nick is an Environmental Scientist whose whole career has been the conservation of the countryside and helping everyone to enjoy it.
 He spent many years working for the former Countryside Commission, and Countryside Agency and finally as a Director with the Commission for Rural Communities.
-He has served as a Secretary of State appointee on the Cotswolds Conservation Board since 2008 and currently sits on the Executive and chairs the Enjoying and Appreciating Committee, as well as holding the sustainable tourism portfolio, and has in the past chaired the grants committee.
-He has also been a member of Exmoor National Park Authority from 2009 until June 2020, where he also held the positions of Deputy Chairman and Chair of Planning during his tenure.
+He served as a Secretary of State appointee on the Cotswolds Conservation Board since 2008 until 2018 , serving as Vice-Chair for 4 years, and has also served on Exmoor National Park Authority from 2009 until June 2020, where he also held the positions of Deputy Chairman and Chair of Planning during his tenure.